 Producing thousands of vehicles each day and flawlessly launching a new model with endless customizable options.
 This expectation is not always easy to meet as the production flow needs to be agile and real-time, aligned with the customer’s needs.
 This is where an industrial IoT solution can make a difference, to locate a specific vehicle quickly and identify bottlenecks in your production process.

-This blog post discusses how car manufacturer Volvo Cars Ghent succeeded in implementing industrial IoT to track their cars.
-We will outline why locating cars during the production process can be beneficial for your supply chain.
-Subsequently, we will elaborate on the different steps to consider when starting a pilot project to track your cars.
+This blog post discusses how car manufacturer Volvo Cars Ghent succeeded in implementing industrial IoT to track their vehicles.
+We will outline why locating vehicles during the production process can be beneficial for your supply chain.
+Subsequently, we will elaborate on the different steps to consider for a pilot project to track your vehicles.

-Before we dive into this, I would like to point out the key takeaways of this blog post:
+Before we dive into this, we would like to point out some key takeaways:

-- Tracking cars ensures you have data about inactive ones or delays in the production chain
+- Tracking vehicles ensures you have data about possible delays or other struggles in the supply chain

-Imagine your manager asks you to locate a specific car in the production process and you can pinpoint exactly where it is within five minutes.
-This would save you time and increase efficiency enormously, no?
+Imagine your manager asks you to locate a specific vehicle in the production process and you can pinpoint exactly where it is within five minutes.
+This would save you tons of time and increase efficiency enormously, no?

-This is exactly what you can achieve with an industrial IoT solution for car tracking.
+This is exactly what you achieve with an industrial IoT solution, applied to vehicle tracking.
 A thing that Volvo Cars Ghent knows all too well.
 They produce 200.000 vehicles each year, making the company one of the largest production sites of the famous car brand.
 Before implementing an industrial IoT solution, they faced several challenges during the production process.

 “Imagine your manager asks you to locate a specific car in the production process and you can pinpoint exactly where it is within five minutes.